 Signs of a Blocked Drain

-It may take a while for a blockage to build up and become completely apparent, but once a problem has started to take its toll it will be obvious very quickly.
-Keep an eye – and ear, and nose – out for these symptoms, and don’t hesitate to take action.
+It may take a while for a blockage to build up and become completely apparent, but once a problem has started to take its toll, it will be obvious very quickly.

-Finally, if your pipes and fixtures sound different to usual, it could be an indication of a blockage.
-Gurgling noises from drains, plug holes, toilet flushes and pipes are early warning signs – the sound is created when air trapped in the pipes by the blockage is displaced and pushed up through the system.
+Finally, if your pipes and fixtures sound different than usual, it could be an indication of a blockage.
+Gurgling noises from drains, plug holes, toilet flushes and pipes are early warning signs – these sounds are created when air trapped in the pipes by the blockage is displaced and pushed up through the system.

-Any one of these symptoms on their own is cause for concern, but if you’re noticing two – or even all three – then you may well have a plumbing emergency on your hands.
+Any one of the symptoms listed above is cause for concern even on their own, but if you’re noticing two – or even all three – then it’s time to tackle the issue head-on.